Ngā Karahipi Uru Rākau – Forestry Scholarships

 - eligible to enrol in either a Bachelor of Forestry Science or Bachelor of Engineering (Hons) in Forest Engineering

-- of Māori descent and/or female.
+- of Māori descent and/or identify as female.

 MPI employees can't apply for the scholarships.